FrancoisVongue/fp-way-core/README.md

 2. value

 Checks if **at least one** predicate returns true when called with the value.

+## IsNeither
+Function takes two arguments:
+1. An array of unary predicates
+2. value

+Checks if **not a single** predicate returns true when called with the value.

 ## Pipe
 Function takes two arguments: